felizardo27/felizardo27/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on AsA Sistemas
+- 🔭 I’m currently working at AsA Sistemas
 - 🎓 Bachelor’s degree in Computer Science,
 - 🍀 My hobbies are watching series, anime, studying new technologies
 - 📖 Currently diving deeper into React Native.